 Integers

-Arithmetic in smart contracts on TON is always done with integers and never with floating-point numbers since the floats are unpredictable.
-Therefore, the big accent goes on integers and their handling.
+Arithmetic in smart contracts on TON is always performed with integers and never with floating-point numbers, since floats are unpredictable.
+Therefore, a strong emphasis is placed on integers and their handling.

 The only primitive number type in Tact is Int